Tour

 Eyre Peninsula

 The Nuclear Testing site at Maralinga, in remote North West South Australia, is where the British detonated seven bombs between 1954 and 1963.
-It has been off limits for visitors ever since.
+It has been off-limits for visitors ever since.
 But with a clean-up of the area, supervised by the Australian Radiation Protection and Nuclear Safety Authority, completed in 2000, the authorities have certified that it is now safe for visitors to tour the facility.

-Visitors are taken by coach from the comfortable campground at the old Maralinga Village to stand on one of the largest airstrips in the Southern Hemisphere (it was a designated as a backup landing site during the United States Space Shuttle program), into the Forward Area - the detonation zones to see and learn about the stories of these times.
+Visitors are taken by coach from the comfortable campground at the old Maralinga Village to stand on one of the largest airstrips in the Southern Hemisphere (it was designated as a backup landing site during the United States Space Shuttle program), into the Forward Area - the detonation zones to see and learn about the stories of these times.
 Visit Taranaki, Breakaway, Marcoo and Tufi "Ground Zeros".

 <p>Broadband Internet Access</p> <p>Indigenous experiences and/or cultural immersion</p><p>Indigenous owned and operated</p>